 What is important?

 Clients with a bad financial history are likely to find lenders more favourable if the problems occurred 24 or 36 months ago.
-In these circumstances there are specialist mortgage lenders that will ignore registered defaults or County Court judgements.
+In these circumstances, there are specialist mortgage lenders that will ignore registered defaults or County Court judgements.
 Where problems are more recent it can be trickier to place the case – important factors are the timing and size of any default or CCJ.

 It is very important when dealing with clients with bad credit history that your mortgage broker take steps to fully understand that credit history and your situation before any application is made to any lender.
 Our team will study your credit files, and your bank statements to make sure we have highlighted any items that may prove an issue for a potential mortgage lender.
 We do this before running any credit scores.

-Unfortunately, it is still common in the market for some mortgage brokers to run credit score is blind (without even checking your credit file).
+Unfortunately, it is still common in the market for some mortgage brokers to run credit scores blind (without even checking your credit file).
 We regularly see this, with a broker running a score with a lender such as Halifax to ‘see what happens’.
 This is amateurish and against regulatory rules.
 If you have poor credit and a mortgage broker is taking your case to a lender without checking your credit file the alarm bells should be ringing.

 Reducing mortgage interest charges